 Where: About 15 minutes north of Lihue, on Kauai’s East Side

 The tranquil Wailua River weaves by gorgeous waterfalls and lush, jungle landscapes along the island’s East Side.
-Kauai has the only navigable rivers in Hawaii, and the Wailua River is one of the most popular.
+Kauai has the only navigable rivers in Hawaii, and the Wailua River is the largest.

 You can also see the river by car.
 Take Kuamoo Road (Hwy.
 580), which goes inland along the north side of the river from Kuhio Highway (Hwy.
 56).
 You'll want to take in the special and sacred landmarks along the way, including heiau (temples), historical sites, Opaekaa Falls and the Keahua Arboretum.